 It is believed that Peter Rowe (1987) had started the earliest scholarly discourse about DT as a rational inquiry framework.
 Although he enticed the practice of DT in the context of the architecture and urban planning, Rowe has found that his thesis of DT could be a common intellectual framework for all other kinds of problem-solving activities.

 With that, the mechanics of DT should frequently be played out at the workplace, for I see it as a collaborative tool for calibrating everyone’s understanding about the stark reality that their organization is facing, and the barriers that are bugging their underserved customers.
 However, such REFRAMING practice in DT seldom happens as it requires an organization-wide of humility.

-According to Design Thinking & Innovation Academy (DTIA) of Singapore, there are three (3) main phases to the practice of DT; they are Understand, Explore and Test, as illustrated in Figure 2.0.
+According to Design Thinking & Innovation Academy of Singapore (which had dissolved), there are three (3) main phases to the practice of DT; they are Understand, Explore and Test, as illustrated in Figure 2.0.

 Phase #1 | Understand

 The first phase of DT is to uncover users’ needs, wants and desires through contextual observation and inquiry.
 The refer contextual observation and inquiry is a search of meaning by digging (laddering) into the users’ immediate physical and situational surroundings, language, character, culture, and belief that shaped their identity.
 In order to understand the sample population (the users) better, there are these four (4) methodologies to consider when conducting a contextual inquiry as follow: